v-rajagt/IntuneDocs/intune/enrollment/ios-user-enrollment-supported-actions.md

 User Enrollment supports a subset of device management options.
 If a pre-existing configuration profile is applied to a User Enrollment device, only settings supported by User Enrollment will be applied to that device.

+> [!NOTE]
+> Support for Apple's User Enrollment in Intune is currently in preview.

 ## Password settings

 On User Enrollment devices, if you configure any password setting, then the **Simple passwords** settings is automatically set to **Block**, and a 6 digit PIN is enforced.